-Re: Employee Stock Option Exercise
+Re: Employee Share Option Exercise

-Attn: Stock Option Plan Adn ninistrator, APOLLO SILVER CO RP. (the "Company") This letter is to inform APOLL options, at O SILVER CORP. that I, , 20 , wish to exercise Payment issued in favour of Al including withholding tax amo POLLO SILVER CORP. for the arunts. nount of \$ will be forwarded, Please register the share certific cate in the name of: Name of Optionee: Address: Please send share certificate to : Name: Sincerely, Signature of Optionee Date SIN Number (for T4)
+Attn: Share Option Plan Admi nistrator, APOLLO SILVER C ORP. (the "Company")

+This letter is to inform APOLI options, at p O SILVER CORP. that I,er share, on thisday of , 20 , wish to exercise

+Payment issued in favour of AP including withholding tax amount amount of \$ will be forwarded

+Please register the share certifica ate in the name of:

+Name of Optionee:

+Address:

+Please send share certificate to:

+Name:

+Address:

+Sincerely,

+Signature of Optionee Date SIN Number (for T4)